-1 - GUIDELINES FOR SUBMISSION OF PAPERS
+1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

-- The system will notify you by email that you have been registered successfully and will display a "Click here" button to access the RESTRICTED area where you click on “My Papers” and follow the instructions.
+- The system will notify you by email that you have been registered successfully and will display a "Click here" button to access the RESTRICTED area where you click on “My Abstracts” and follow the instructions.

-- Once you are registered you can access your information and your papers any time by using the login and password that you entered in the system when you registered.
+- Once you are registered you can access your information and your abstracts any time by using the login and password that you entered in the system when you registered.
 Only you can access your restricted area.

-- Number of papers per participant:
+- Number of abstracts per participant:

 - Payment of the registration fee: